 Have you ever considered a US road trip for your family holiday?
 If so, California is the perfect destination.
 With its wide open roads, stunning scenery and fantastic landmarks California is the ideal state for a family road trip.
 Read our 3-week California itinerary to find out how to have a fun, family adventure on a road trip in California.

 Although we call it our California road trip, we started in Las Vegas.
 We include the states of Nevada and Arizona, as we wanted to visit the Grand Canyon.
 This post will give you all the details of our itinerary for the 3-week California road trip, including our route, accommodation and the best places to go in California.

 What’s more we’ll share out top travel tips, our California road trip map, stops and must-see places to visit with kids.

 Planning our family road trip in California

-We started by choosing our must-see places in California; San Francisco, Yosemite and Monterey.
+We started our road trip plan by choosing our must-see places in California; San Francisco, Yosemite and Monterey.
 We then planned the route to avoid spending longer than three hours on the road for any one trip (apart from the drive to the Grand Canyon).
 We also booked an internal flight so that we could save time and make the most of our 3-week itinerary.
 If you’re on a budget, you could drive this stretch instead.